mosquito on a wet leaf

 So far, a few small eradication tests have been performed with success.

-The scientists released these genetically modified mosquitoes in a site on the Cayman Islands and found a 96% reduction in mosquitoes when compared with other nearby areas.
+The scientists released these genetically modified mosquitos in a site on the Cayman Islands and found a 96% reduction in mosquitos when compared with other nearby areas.
 Similar trials have produced similar results.

 Sounds great, right?
-Unfortunately, despite these promising results, these methods wouldn’t be feasible for a total world eradication, as millions of modified mosquitoes are required for just a small area.
+Unfortunately, despite these promising results, these methods wouldn’t be feasible for a total world eradication, as millions of modified mosquitos are required for just a small area.

-Even though complete eradication is hypothetical, it’s easy to see the positives of eradicating mosquitoes from the world.
+Even though complete eradication is hypothetical, it’s easy to see the positives of eradicating mosquitos from the world.

 The quality of life for countries burdened by mosquito-borne diseases would increase dramatically, affecting several areas of life.
 Children would be healthier, which means they would miss school less often.
 Public health resources could be diverted to other priority health issues.
 The burdens on the health systems would be reduced.
 Countries may be able to recover the loss of gross domestic product malaria is responsible for.